A Fixed-Parameter Perspective on #BIS: Algorithms

 \section{Algorithms}

 In this final section, we give our algorithmic results: An FPT randomized approximation scheme (FPTRAS) for $\kbis$, and an exact FPT-algorithm for all three problems in bounded-degree graphs.
-To define FPTRASes, we follow a more general definition by Arvind and Raman~\cite{Arvind2002}. \begin{defn} An \emph{FPTRAS} for \kbis\ is a randomised algorithm that takes as input a bipartite graph $G$, a non-negative integer $k$, and a real number $\eps\in(0,1)$ and outputs a real number~$z$.
+We define an FPTRAS of \kbis\ as in Arvind and Raman~\cite{Arvind2002}. \begin{defn} An \emph{FPTRAS} for \kbis\ is a randomised algorithm that takes as input a bipartite graph $G$, a non-negative integer $k$, and a real number $\eps\in(0,1)$ and outputs a real number~$z$.
 With probability at least $2/3$, the output~$z$ must satisfy $(1-\eps)\IS_k(G) \le z \le (1+\eps)\IS_k(G)$.
 Furthermore, there is a function $f:\R\rightarrow\R$ and a polynomial $p$ such that the running time of the algorithm is at most $f(k)\,p(|V(G)|,1/\eps)$. \end{defn}

 \begin{thm} There is an FPTRAS for \kbis\ with time complexity $O\left(2^k\cdot k^2/\eps^2\right)$ for input graphs with~$n$ vertices and~$m$ edges. \end{thm} \begin{proof} Let $(G,k)$ be an instance of \kbis\ with $G = (U,V,E)$ and $n = |V(G)|$.
 Let $\varepsilon > 0$ be the other input of the FPTRAS.
 Let $t = 10\ceil{2^k/\eps^2}$.
 The FPTRAS independently samples~$t$ uniformly-random size-$k$ subsets of $U\cup V$.
 Let $X$ be the number of independent sets among the samples.
 The output $z$ of the FPTRAS is $z=X\cdot\binom{n}{k}/t$.